eVisas

 - do not have internet access

-- do not have access to a device like a laptop or smart phone
+- do not have access to a device like a laptop or smart phone.

 The ‘We Are Group’ service will assess your eligibility and provide support.
 You may be able to get phone support from an advisor or face to face support in person.
 Language support will be available for people eligible to access this service.

-You can contact them here:
+You can contact them via:

-[email protected]
+- [email protected]

-Text ‘VISA’ and a number to call you on to 07537 416 944
+Text ‘VISA’ and a number will call you on 07537 416 944

 Telephone: 03333 445 675 Monday to Friday, 9am to 6pm

 If you lose access to your UKVI account, you should contact UKVI support immediately to regain access.
-They will guide you through the process of recovering your account, which may involve verifying your identity through additional security checks.
-It’s important to keep your account credentials secure and updated to avoid losing access.
+They will guide you through the process of recovering your account, which may involve additional identity verification.

 Proving immigration status